mirainc/funes/README.md

 The main proxy server uses Nginx, and the [Nginx Proxy Connect](https://github.com/chobits/ngx_http_proxy_connect_module) module to implement HTTP `CONNECT` method handling (since Nginx does not natively support the `CONNECT` method).

-To redirect all HTTPS requests received by the tunnel back to Nginx, a local `dnsmasq` instance is started that responds to all DNS requests with `127.0.0.1`.
-This local `dnsmasq` is configured as the DNS resolver for the proxy.
+~~To redirect all HTTPS requests received by the tunnel back to Nginx, a local `dnsmasq` instance is started that responds to all DNS requests with `127.0.0.1`.
+This local `dnsmasq` is configured as the DNS resolver for the proxy.~~ Although dnsmasq works well for this purpose, we now use the `proxy_connect_address` directive provided by the Nginx Proxy Connect module, which redirects all proxied traffic to the specified address.

 - Basic proxy setup taken from: https://stackoverflow.com/questions/46060028/how-to-use-nginx-as-forward-proxy-for-any-requested-location
 - Cache config for proxy_cache: https://www.nginx.com/blog/nginx-caching-guide/

-## Todo
-- [ ] Implement base case cache strategy
-- [ ] Allow specifying other cache cases
-- [ ] Static fallback content?